ermlikeyeah/ermlikeyeah.github.io/about.md

 This is my blog.
 I try to write regularly about my work and the work I am involved with here.

 I am a highly experienced and successful strategist, designer (working on product, service, interaction, and experience), and maker of things, with nearly twenty years experience in "the industry".
-At the moment I work on a freelance basis.

 Currently I am working as a senior UX designer on NHS Digital's [NHS beta service](//transformation.blog.nhs.uk).